-One of the reasons I love Glasgow is the vast amount of free things on offer.
-From attractions to tours there is always something to do and it is the perfect city for those on a budget
+One of the reasons I love Glasgow is the vast amount of free things to do.
+From attractions to tours, there is always something to do and it is the perfect city for those on a budget

 Widely advertised are the big museums and parks which offer amazing experiences and there is a reason that they are so popular.
 However, there are also plenty of lesser known gems in the city that are equally deserving of a visit and offer a more unique experience.

 If you are looking for something alternative to do in Glasgow, then this guide lists ten places and tours that are free and in my opinion worthwhile.
 As with everything in my travel blog I have visited them all and I'm happy to provide any more information you need although I've included all the links to the appropriate websites.

 Although everything listed here are free things to do in Glasgow, I've noted ones that are grateful for donations to help maintain their attraction so please consider this if you enjoyed your visit.
 I could easily have included another ten so maybe I'll have to work on part 2!